Chat with us, powered by LiveChat

 The second course is part of our Mastermind series:

-It drops on Sunday, February 16.
-We’ll meet for feedback and Q&A at 3pm EST on Sunday, March 16.
+It drops on Tuesday, April 22nd.
+We’ll meet for feedback and Q&A at 6pm EST on Tuesday, May 20th.

 Craft Book Work-Through